Tam233/In-silico-Aptamer-Blocker-analysis-with-response-to-a-CAP-specific-aptamer/README.md

 # Data

-&&It is recommended to process libraries within personal computer storage and usage.**
+**It is recommended to process libraries within personal computer storage and usage.**

 For this particular data generation, the DNA pool (n=40,000) was equally divided into 2 batches (n=20,000).
 * Complete analysized pool